lumeland/icon-plugins/README.md

-# icons
+# Lume icon plugins

-A simple library to get icons from different collections in Lume.
+Plugins to work with different icon collections in Lume.

 ## Usage